Linux Virtual Delivery Agent

 SSSD does not provide Active Directory client functions for joining the domain and managing the system keytab file.
 You can use adcli, realmd, or Samba instead.

-This section describes the Samba approach for Amazon Linux 2 and RHEL 7 and the adcli approach for RHEL 8.x/9.x and Rocky Linux 8.x/9.x.
-For realmd, see the RHEL or CentOS documentation.
+This section describes the Samba approach for Amazon Linux 2 and the adcli approach for RHEL 8.x/9.x and Rocky Linux 8.x/9.x.
+For realmd, see the RHEL documentation.
 These steps must be followed before configuring SSSD.

 Install or update the required packages: